 This guide covers a broad range of holidays, each of which is rated for its benefit in improving the following fitness components:

 The rating system runs from 1 to 10 stars, with one representing the fewest benefits and 10 the most.
 Simply browse through the ideas and select a holiday that both interests you and matches your fitness goals.
 And if you’re looking to take your fitness further, then check out ‘The next level’ category at the end of each holiday - which will really challenge your fitness!

 As well as being great fun, a holiday on the piste can be tailored to a wide range of fitness levels and bring about CV, strength and coordination benefits.
 Leg strength is particularly key, and a week on the slopes can really tone up your legs and buttocks.

 The next level: Try offshore sailing on an ocean-going yacht, as this involves continual exercise that will test even the fittest person.

 Walking and trekking

 Walking is one of the best exercise disciplines available and has numerous benefits, including building CV fitness, building strength, improving coordination and protecting against osteoporosis.
 Additionally, if you’re carrying even a small rucksack through the day, you will be adding an upper-body-strength component too.

-Spinning the wheels on a cycling holiday is a great opportunity to explore a new area, add CV exercise and build leg strength.
-Almost everyone can ride a bicycle and cycling also brings a big dose of fun as well.
+A cycling holiday is a great opportunity to explore a new area, improve your CV fitness and build leg strength.
+Almost everyone can ride a bicycle and cycling brings a dose of fun as well.
 Some holiday companies will transport your luggage between daily destinations, but even if you travel unsupported, your bike can carry the load and you won’t need a great deal of gear.